 Our supportive care team at Perlmutter Cancer Center provides ongoing therapy for any treatment-related discomfort.
 You may need pain medication during recovery from surgery, for instance.
 Our doctors can help you find the medication and dose that works for you.

-Integrative medicine therapies, such as acupuncture, may lessen discomfort and relieve dry mouth, a common side effect of radiation treatment.
+Integrative health therapies, such as acupuncture, may lessen discomfort and relieve dry mouth, a common side effect of radiation treatment.
 Yoga and massage therapy can help reduce stress and enhance well-being.

 Psychological and Social Support